BradLipton/GettingDataFinalProject/CodeBook.md

 Row 4: mean: The mean of the subject/activity/measurement in question.
 Obviously, a transformation
       of the original data has been performed:  the mean has been taken.
+      The unit for the acceleration measurements is standard gravity units 'g', and the unit for the gyroscope measurements are radians/second.